 So taking the 4% rule as a starting point, that would mean Mike and I required either a lump sum of $1,875,000 of invested savings to generate our targeted 4% (1,875,000 x .04 = 75,000), $75,000 of annual income from passive sources, or a combination of those two.
 For us, we’ve elected to go the combination route, diversifying our passive income streams and building our investment savings.

-So lets give a couple examples of how you can calculate how much you need to save, and/or generate through passive income.
+Here’s a couple examples of how you can calculate what you’re going. to need:

 Calculate the total savings you will need to fund your retirement lifestyle. ($30,000 x 25 = $750,000).
 Divide that by the length of time in which you want to retire, in this case we have said 10 years. ($750,000/10= $75,000).

 Outcome: You’ll need to find a way to save $75,000 each year for the next 10 years in order to have sufficient principal to withdraw $30,000 annually (+ inflation).

-Example 2: Your ideal lifestyle will cost you $30,000 annually.
-You want to retire in 5 years.
-You will have paid off your mortgage by the end of that 5 years and will generate rental income from your basement suite to the tune of $1500.00 per month (this rental rate also grows with market inflation).
+You will have paid off your mortgage in 5 years and will generate rental income from your basement suite to the tune of $1500.00 per month or $18,000 annually (this rental rate also grows with market inflation).

 Now, subtracting that rental income from your annual amount, lets calculate how much you will need to generate from your invested savings. ($30,000 – $18,000 = $12,000).